What Does A Gas Barrier Membrane Do And Why Is It Important?

 Volatile Organic Compounds (VOCs)

-These are gases emitted from certain solids or liquids, often from past industrial use.
+These gases are emitted from specific solids or liquids, often linked to past industrial use.
+Proper assessment is essential for safe management.

-Identifying which gases are present is a crucial first step in any development.
-This ensures the right protective measures are installed and regulations are met.
+Identifying ground gases is a crucial first step in any development.
+This ensures that the right protective measures are installed, and regulations are met.

 How Does Ground Gas Become a Problem?